Manipulation (psychology)

-In psychology, manipulation is defined as an action designed to influence or control another person, usually in an underhanded or subtle manner which facilitates one's personal aims.
+In psychology, manipulation is defined as an deliberate action that aims to influence or control another person in an underhanded or subtle manner which facilitates one's personal motives.
 Methods someone may use to manipulate another person may include seduction, suggestion, coercion, and blackmail.
 Manipulation is generally considered a dishonest form of social influence as it is used at the expense of others.
 Humans are inherently capable of manipulative and deceptive behavior, with the main differences being that of specific personality characteristics or disorders.

 Etymology

 By 1730, the word manipulation was used to refer to a method of digging ore.
 The term derives from the French manipulation, which in turn comes from manipule, meaning "handful", a unit of measure used by pharmacists, later having a sense by 1828 of handling or managing people for one's own purposes.
 The word manipulate originated in 1827 as a back-formation from manipulation, initially meaning "to handle skillfully by hand."
 By 1864, its usage had expanded to include the figurative sense of "to manage or influence, especially for one's own advantage."
 The word is used in various different senses, but today it is most often used in psychological contexts.